 - The plaintiff's injuries were caused by preexisting conditions

-Note that bars (and other businesses that legally sell alcohol) have a special defense they can raise in lawsuits: If a customer gets injured due to his/her intoxication, then Nevada law explicitly relieves the bar/venue from liability.
+Note that bars and other alcohol-vendors have a special defense they raise against customers who sue for their injuries: If a customer's accident is caused by his/her intoxication, then Nevada law explicitly relieves the bar/venue from liability.19

 8.1.
 Open and obvious

 Defendants in premises liability cases may try to argue that the plaintiff was at fault for his/her own injury because it was caused by something open and obvious.
 Historically, landowners and tenants have no duty to protect people on their property from clearly obvious hazards that any reasonable person would notice and avoid.
 But there is an exception to this rule.